Instituto-Atlantico/janus/README.md

 ```
 ## Usage

-For more datails about usage, such as the deployment of Sensor Collectors on the IoT device, and how to run our target MQTT broker, Dojot, see our [Usage](./docs/usage.md) doc.
+For more details about usage, such as the deployment of Sensor Collectors on the IoT device, and how to run our target MQTT broker, Dojot, see our [Usage](./docs/usage.md) doc.

 > _**Important**_: Having Docker either in the host machine and IoT device is the only installation requirement of Janus.